tinacms/tinacms-site/content/blog/three-ways-to-edit-md.md

 ## React overview

-As we’ve learned, Gatsby has two types of queries: _Page Queries and Static Queries_.
-So we have to choose which one is suitable for our needs.

-In addition to this, React also offers a couple of options for us to choose from.
+For getting data, we can use Gatsby's query options.
+For structuring our components, React also offers a couple of options.
 You can either create your component as a [class or a functional component](https://reactjs.org/docs/components-and-props.html).
 Before the React Hooks API, you had to use class components to have state in your components.
 Now with hooks, you can do this with functional components.🥰

 ## Three ways to edit markdown with Tina